DLev-01/Arch242-ISA/README.md

 python parta2/Part_A2.py parta3/Snake.asm
 ```

+Move the snake with W,A,S,D keys, and eat the apple to score up.
+Hitting the border or the snake's body loses the game.
 When you reach the max score of 15, the game will freeze (shutdown) to indicate winning.
 (Press Q to quit.)

 ### Part B - Arch 242 Snake Simulator